dineshkummarc/phpmyTasks1/README.md

 # phpmyTasks1
 # Tasks [![StyleCI Badge](https://styleci.io/repos/74145671/shield?style=flat-square&branch=master)](https://styleci.io/repos/74145671/)
+Works fine on php7.2.33.
 Simple tasks & notes manager written in PHP, jQuery and Bootstrap using a custom flat file database.

 ## What is Tasks?
 Tasks is an script that allows you to manage tasks and notes.